Maasai people

 “Laibon” can be roughly translated from Maa in “witch doctor;” a better word would be “vision seeker”.
 Laiboni were spiritual leaders, with an ability to divine the future.

 The Maasai have not fared well in modern Africa.
 Until the European settlers arrived, fierce Maasai tribes occupied the most fertile lands.
 The Maasai struggled to preserve their territory, but their spears were no match for armed British troops, and their lawyers never had a fair chance in British courtrooms.
 In 1904, the Maasai signed the first agreement, losing the best of their land to the European settlers.
 Seven years later, in 1911, a very controversial agreement was signed by a small group of Maasai, where their best Northern land (Laikipia) was given up to white settlers.
-Surely they did not fully understand what the consequences of such a treaty were, and anyway the signatories did not represent the entire tribe.
+Surely they did not fully understand what the consequences of such a treaty were, and anyway, the signatories did not represent the entire tribe.
 With these two treaties, the Maasai lost about two-thirds of their lands and were relocated to less fertile parts of Kenya and Tanzania.

-Which future for Maasai tribe?
+The future for the Maasai tribe?

 Other tribes of Kenya have adapted more readily to the “progress” of modern times.
 In contrast, the Maasai have persisted in their traditional ways, so as Kenya takes more land for growing tribes and agriculture, they suffer.
 One positive trend for the Maasai in recent years has been the development of a specific form of eco-tourism.
 Although other tribes in Kenya regard wildlife as food or a menace to their crops, the Maasai have proven to be able to co-exist with wildlife.